MicrosoftDocs/azure-devops-yaml-schema/task-reference/vsbuild-v1.md

 Type: string.
 Allowed values: 'x86', 'x64'.
 Default value: 'x86'.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Optionally supply the architecture (x86, x64) of MSBuild to run.

+Tip: Because Visual Studio runs as a 32-bit application, you could experience problems when your build is processed by a build agent that is running the 64-bit version of Team Foundation Build Service.
+By selecting MSBuild x86, you might resolve these kinds of problems.
 <!-- :::editable-content-end::: -->

 :::moniker-end